vjousse/TagHelperBundle/README.markdown

 Requirements
 ------------

-You will need the latest version of Symfony 2 (not the sandbox PR1 one).
-You can get it from github here: http://github.com/symfony/symfony
+You will need the PR3 version of Symfony2.
+You can get the sandbox from github here: http://github.com/symfony/symfony-sandbox/tree/PR3

 Installation
 ------------

-The bledding edge version of Symfony is slightly different from the sandbox one.

-  * If you're using the sandbox, go into your src/vendor directory and remove the existing symfony dir.
-Then

-      $ git clone git://github.com/symfony/symfony.git

-  * You will have to modify you config_dev.yml and delete the web.debug section.
-Replace it with

-        [yml]
-        profiler.config:
-          toolbar: true

   * Install the bundle in src/Bundle
       $ cd src/Bundle